mtvector/cleanome/README.md

 # cleanome

-This is a python package that can be used to download genome annotations from multiple species and prepare them to be made into reference annotations (e.g. with cellranger or cellranger-arc).
-It is meant to standardize the process of debugging gtf files in order to make them compatible as gtfs provided by NCBI and ENSEMBL generally have one of a few problems that make them incompatible with creating genomics reference annotations (missing gene/transcript ids, duplicated genes or transcripts, contigs that are too large etc).
-The package has three functions: 1.
-Download fasta, gtf, and assembly metadata files for a list of species (by scientific name or taxid).
-2. Generate statistics for the assemblies and debug them.
-3. Write shell scripts for making [cellranger-arc] references.
+**Cleanome** is a Python-based helper toolkit designed to standardize and clean genome annotation files (especially GTFs) so they can be consumed by genomics reference builders like Cellranger (and Cellranger-ARC).
+At a high level, running a genome through Cleanome involves the following modifications and preprocessing steps:
+*	**Downloading core files**: It fetches the FASTA sequence, GTF annotation, and associated assembly metadata for a list of species you provide (by scientific name or taxonomy ID), centralizing them in a working directory.
+*	**Diagnostic statistics**: It computes basic assembly and annotation statistics across all genomes (e.g., contig sizes, number of genes/transcripts), producing a summary table used later for conditional corrections.
+* **GTF (debugging)**:
+  * Adds missing gene/transcript IDs
+  * Deduplicates features
+  *	Fixes structural nesting issues in GTF entries (improper exon/transcript hierarchies), ensuring the overall annotation tree is coherent.
+  *	Splits overly large contigs when necessary (based on the genome statistics), accommodating tools that have contig size limits.
+The only mammalian species that I’ve seen need this is Monodelphis domestica.
+*	**Shell script generation for references**: After cleaning, Cleanome can also write out shell scripts that will invoke the appropriate reference builder binary (e.g., the cellranger-arc CLI) with the cleaned GTF and accompanying FASTA, ready for indexing and full reference creation.

 ### Installation